Non-Abelian Chiral Spin Liquid on the Kagome Lattice: Introduction

-Besides FQH systems, gapped spin liquids also exhibit nontrivial topological orders.
-For example, the Kalmeyer-Laughlin chiral spin liquid \cite{KL8795} supports semionic anyons, and the short-range resonating valence bond (RVB) state on a two-dimensional (2D) non-bipartite lattice carries $Z_2$ topological order \cite{moessner2001}.
-In seeking of spin liquids in realistic microscopic models, antiferromagnets on the Kagome lattice have been widely studied \cite{Sachdev92, Ran07, Jiang08, white2011, schollwock2012} due to its strong geometric frustrations, which is necessary for suppressing N\'eel order.
-From experimental side, promising candidates of spin liquids have been synthesized, such as the Herbertsmithite realizing the Kagome antiferromagnet\cite{THHan12}.
-Recently, $S=1$ antiferromagnets have attracted lots of interest from experimental, theoretical and numerical sides.
-Several exotic spin liquid phases, such as $U(1)$, $Z_2$, and chiral spin liquids, have been proposed in $S=1$ spin systems \cite{LZN,bieri2012,greiter2009,wang2011,xu2012,yao2010,li2014}.
+Besides FQH systems, gapped spin liquids, such as resonating valence bond (RVB) states \cite{Anderson1987}, may also exhibit nontrivial topological orders.
+For example, the Kalmeyer-Laughlin chiral spin liquid \cite{KL8795} supports semionic anyons, and the short-range RVB state on a two-dimensional (2D) non-bipartite lattice carries $Z_2$ topological order \cite{moessner2001}.
+In seeking of spin liquids in realistic microscopic models, antiferromagnets on the kagome lattice have been widely studied \cite{Sachdev92, Ran07, Jiang08, white2011, schollwock2012,liao2017} due to its strong geometric frustrations, which is important for suppressing N\'eel order and favoring disordered ground states.
+On the experimental side, promising candidates of spin liquids have been synthesized, such as the Herbertsmithite realizing an $S=1/2$ kagome antiferromagnet \cite{THHan12}.
+Recently, $S=1$ antiferromagnets have also attracted tremendous interest from experimental, theoretical and numerical sides.
+Several exotic $S=1$ spin liquid states, such as $U(1)$, $Z_2$, and (non-Abelian) chiral spin liquids, have been proposed \cite{greiter2009, LZN,bieri2012,wang2011,xu2012,yao2010,li2014,li2015, ZhouRMP17}.

-In this paper, we construct both Abelian and non-Abelian $S=1$ spin liquid states on the Kagome lattice.
-These wave functions are constructed by Gutzwiller projection of $p_x+ip_y$-superconductors in the fermionic slave particle representation \cite{LZN2,tu2013}.
-It is shown that the topology of the fermions determines the physical properties of the spin wave function after the projection.
-The projected topological superconductors are non-Abelian chiral spin liquids (NACSL), which is verified by calculating their modular matrices $T$ and $S$.
-We show that the NACSL has quantum spin Hall effect where the spin Hall conductance is quantized to ${1\over2\pi}$.
-On the other hand, the projected trivial superconductors are Abelian $Z_2$ spin liquids without spin Hall effect.
-We study a spin Hamiltonian for which the spin liquid states might be stabilized as its ground states.
-By tuning the interaction parameters, we observe a topological phase transition from the non-Abelian spin liquid phase to the Abelian spin liquid phase.
+In this paper, we construct both Abelian and non-Abelian $S=1$ spin liquid states on the kagome lattice.
+These wave functions are constructed by a Gutzwiller projection of $p_x+ip_y$-superconducting mean-field ground states within a fermionic slave particle representation of $S=1$ spins.
+It is shown that the topology of the mean-field states of the fermions determines the physical properties of the Gutzwiller-projected states.
+The projected topological, namely, weak-pairing, superconductors are $SO(3)_1$ [which is equivalent to $SU(2)_2$] non-Abelian chiral spin liquids (NACSL) \cite{greiter2009}.
+This is verified by comparing their modular matrices $T$ and $S$ with analytic results.
+We show that the NACSL exhibits a quantum spin Hall effect, where the spin Hall conductance is quantized to ${1\over2\pi}$.
+On the other hand, the projected trivial, namely, strong pairing, superconductors are Abelian $Z_2$ spin liquids without spin Hall effect.
+We propose a local Hamiltonian which may stabilize the NACSL as its ground state.
+By tuning the interaction parameters, we expect that there might be a topological quantum phase transition from the NACSL phase to the $Z_2$ Abelian spin liquid phase.